COVID-19: what to do if your SME is struggling financially

 Temporary relief measures during COVID-19

 On 24 March 2020, the Australian Government announced six-month temporary relief for business directors from personal liability for insolvent trading for debts incurred in the ordinary course of business.
+On 7 September 2020, the Australian Government announced that the temporary relief would be extended until 31 December 2020.

 Despite the temporary relief, as a director you are still required to do everything you can to minimise the risks of trading while insolvent.
 This includes monitoring the financial position of the business and seeking appropriate advice from a trusted adviser if needed.